-A radical trachelectomy is an operation to remove most of the cervix and the upper part of the vagina.
+A radical trachelectomy is an operation to remove most of the cervix, the tissue around the cervix and the upper part of the vagina.

 Before surgery for cervical cancer, you have tests to check your fitness and you meet members of your treatment team.

 You have a general anaesthetic so you can't feel anything during the operation.
 This sends you into a deep sleep.